Hardware Recommendations for Lightroom Classic CC

 What CPU is best for Lightroom Classic?

-Currently, the best all-around CPU for most Lightroom Classic tasks is Intel's Core i9 12900K.
-For purely exporting, a higher core count processor like AMD's Threadripper PRO will be a little faster - but for a much higher price and reduced performance in other parts of the workflow.
+Currently, the best all-around CPU for most Lightroom Classic tasks is Intel’s Core i9 13900K.
+For purely exporting, a higher core count processor like AMD’s Threadripper PRO can be a little faster – but for a much higher price and reduced performance in other parts of the workflow.

 Do more cores make Lightroom Classic faster?